transcend-io/encrypt-web-streams/README.md

 Run `pnpm benchmark` to see the speed of the implementation and compare it against WebCrypto (but note that WebCrypto cannot stream, so it's not a perfect comparison).

+On M3 Pro, decrypting a 6.3GB file:

-On M3 Pro in Chromium (i.e., Chrome), this implementation decrypts a 6.3GB file at 59.4 MB/s with 3 MB of memory usage.
+- in Chromium (i.e., Chrome), this implementation decrypts at 59.4 MB/s with 3 MB of memory usage.

-Webkit (i.e., Safari) performs similarly.
-Firefox runs much slower.
+- in Webkit (i.e., Safari), this implementation decrypts at 59.4 MB/s with 3 MB of memory usage.
+- in Firefox, this implementation decrypts at 4.3 MB/s with 3 MB of memory usage.

 ## Supporting Large Files